dolphindb/release/1.20/README.md

 * Several stability issues of functions `ridge`, `lasso` and `elasticNet` introduced in version 1.20.1. (**1.20.2**)
 * Function `adaBoostRegressor` may crash under certain circumstances. (**1.20.2**)
 * After a high-availability cluster adds a data node online, creating a new database partition on a new node may cause the new node to crash. (**1.20.2**)
+* When using JSON to make web calls, if the tag'functionName' is not specified, the node will crash.
+This might occur when using grafana to access DolphinDB. (**1.20.3**)
+* When the date and time type functions (`date`, `timestamp`, etc.) process a set of strings, if the string does not conform to the date and time type, the corresponding element returns a null value, but the returned vector does not set the flag containing the null value element, which causes the return of `isValid` and `isNull` to be inconsistent with expectations. (**1.20.3**)
+* When using `fromJson` function to process JSON strings, if the tag 'value' is not included, the node may crash. (**1.20.3**)
+* Fixed a bug in the implementation of snapshot checkpoint of RAFT.
+This may lead to a particularly long time-consuming leader switching. (**1.20.3**)

 #### Plugins